Borrowed Bites

 2 lbs potatoes, 1 lb carrots, 1 yellow onion, 1 tablespoon steak seasoning, 1½ teaspoon thyme

-• Around hour 7 (or 3.5-4 if your slow cooker is on high) begin checking for tenderness with a fork.
+• Around hour 7-8 (or 3.5-4 if your slow cooker is on high) begin checking for tenderness with a fork.
 Once the roast just begins to fall apart around the edges, dissolve the cornstarch in the water and pour into the liquid left in the slow cooker.
 Stir well to combine.
-Cover and allow to cook for one more hour.
+Cover and allow to cook for 1 more hour, or until the roast is super tender.

 ⅓ cup water, 1 tablespoon cornstarch